Profinite mapping class groups: Introduction

 \section{Introduction}

 The mapping class group $Mod ~(g,n)$ of an orientable surface $X$ of genus $g\ge 0$ with $n\ge 0$ boundary components is defined as a group of isotopy classes of the orientation and boundary-preserving diffeomorphisms of $X$.
 Since $Mod ~(1,0)\cong SL_2(\mathbf{Z})$ is an arithmetic group, one can ask if $Mod ~(g,n)$ is always arithmetic.
 It is proven to be false by [Ivanov 1988] \cite[Theorem 1]{Iva1}.
-Roughly speaking, the reason is the normal infinite index Torelli subgroup of $Mod ~(g,n)$.
-Such a subgroup cannot exist by the Margulis Rigidity Theorem, which says that each normal subgroup of the arithmetic group must have a finite index.
-Despite being non-arithmetic itself, the $Mod ~(g,n)$ can be embedded into the arithmetic group $GL_{6g-6+2n}(\mathbf{Z})$ (Theorem \ref{thm2.0}).
+Roughly speaking, the reason is the Torelli group, which is a normal subgroup of $Mod ~(g,n)$ of infinite index.
+This fact goes against the Margulis Rigidity Theorem, which says that each normal subgroup of the arithmetic group must have a finite index.
+Despite being non-arithmetic itself, the $Mod ~(g,n)$ can be embedded into the arithmetic group $GL_{6g-6+2n}(\mathbf{Z})$ \cite{Nik1}.
 We refer the reader to [Harvey 1979] \cite[Section 6]{Har1} for a survey of the arithmetic properties of $Mod ~(g,n)$.

 Recall that a profinite group $\widehat{G}$ is a topological group defined by the inverse limit